 The banana and cinnamon flavors are absolutely divine paired with this easy vegan frosting (which can be whipped up in under 5 minutes).
 But you could also top it with non-dairy cream cheese frosting.

-- Moist, fluffy, and tender.
+- Moist, fFuffy, and Tender.
 Thanks to a combination of ripe bananas, non-dairy yogurt, and homemade buttermilk, the texture of this banana tray cake is perfection.

 📝 Ingredients Needed

 Here's everything you need to make this easy vegan banana cake recipe from scratch: